ryanxu-1021/EC601project2-google-nlp/README.md

 <img src="1601261119(2).png">

 And I need to using powershell behind a proxy server.
+Or it will be working so slow that may take more than 10 minutes, and then the powershell will report an error.

 <img src="1601261195(3).png">